Western leaders urge Iran to act in 'good faith' on nuclear deal | Politics

 Western leaders urge Iran to act in 'good faith' on nuclear deal

 "This will only be possible if Iran changes course," U.S. President Joe Biden, German Chancellor Angela Merkel, French President Emmanuel Macron and British Prime Minister Boris Johnson said in a joint statement.
-"We call upon President Raisi to seize this opportunity and return to a good faith effort to conclude our negotiations as a matter of urgency.
-That is the only sure way to avoid a dangerous escalation, which is not in any country's interest," they said after meeting on the sidelines of a G20 summit.
+"We call upon President (Ebrahim) Raisi to seize this opportunity and return to a good faith effort to conclude our negotiations as a matter of urgency.
+That is the only sure way to avoid a dangerous escalation, which is not in any country's interest," they said after meeting on the sidelines of a summit of the Group of 20 richest nations.

+The 2015 nuclear deal unravelled after then-U.S. President Trump withdrew from it in 2018, prompting Iran to breach various limits on uranium enrichment.
+German Chancellor Angela Merkel said she was deeply concerned by Iran's uranium enrichment.

+"We are counting on a return of Iran to the negotiating table.
+But the clock is ticking.
+Uranium enrichment is occurring in Iran and this deeply concerns us," she said on the sidelines of the G20 meeting in Rome.
+An EU diplomat said the hint about lifting sanctions as an incentive for Iran to resume talks was "very clear", adding that Western powers should however be ready if Iran continued its policies but had yet to decide at what point they should react if it did.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)